jyourstone/jellyfin-smartplaylist-plugin/README.md

 > **Date Filtering**: Date fields support both exact date comparisons and relative date filtering:
 > - **Exact dates**: Use "Greater Than" or "Less Than" with a specific date (e.g., "2024-01-01")
 > - **Relative dates**: Use "Newer Than" or "Older Than" with a time period (e.g., "3 weeks", "1 month", "2 years")
+>
+> **Note**: Relative date calculations use UTC time to ensure consistent behavior across different server timezones.
+This means "items from the last 3 days" is calculated from the current UTC time, not your local timezone.

 #### **Metadata**
 - **People** - Cast and crew (actors, directors, producers, etc.)